-PRT is facing discrimination claims and threats of litigation from approximately 80 former employees who were separated from employment or opted to retire in lieu of complying with a vaccine mandate implemented by PRT in March 2022, along with claims of forced vaccination for some of this group of employees.
-PRT is also facing unit and individual grievances from the union - ATU Local 85 - representing this group of former employees seeking to have PRT's vaccine mandate deemed void and to return these employees to work with full back pay and seniority.
-PRT believes it has strong and meritorious defenses to these claims, and has been successful in all forums where these claims have been filed/litigated to date.
-Accordingly, no amounts have been accrued withing these financial statements related to the outcome of this matter.
+PRT continues to face discrimination claims and litigation from approximately 100 former employees who were separated from employment or opted to retire in lieu of complying with a vaccine mandate implemented by PRT in March 2022.
+PRT believes it has strong and meritorious defenses to these claims and has been successful in all forums where these claims have been filed/litigated to date.
+Accordingly, no amounts have been accrued within these financial statements related to the outcome of this matter.